 - Do not handle or touch the bedding, towels, or clothing of a sick person.

 - Wash your hands often with soap and water or use an alcohol-based hand sanitizer, especially after contact with sick people.

-If you have symptoms or have been exposed to monkeypox, contact your healthcare provider as soon as possible to be tested.
-Healthcare providers can provide testing and care for people who are diagnosed with monkeypox.
+If you have symptoms or have been exposed to mpox, contact your healthcare provider as soon as possible to be tested.
+Healthcare providers can provide testing and care for people who are diagnosed with mpox.
 If you do not have a healthcare provider, contact your local health department for guidance.

-Vaccination is currently recommended for people with known exposure to someone with monkeypox and people with certain risk factors who are more likely to be exposed to the monkeypox virus.
+Vaccination is currently recommended for people with known exposure to someone with mpox and people with certain risk factors who are more likely to be exposed to the mpox virus.

 Vaccine is open to individuals 18 years and older who live or work in Wisconsin and meet at least one of the following criteria:

 - Known contacts who are identified by public health officials via case investigation, contact tracing, and risk exposure assessments.

 - People with a known sexual partner in the past 14 days who was diagnosed with mpox.